When it comes to classic Americana, the Japanese are meticulous in their research and sticklers for details — at least most of the time.

 It’s silly, but when I was young, I was so proud of myself for remembering all those details.

-Evidently the Japanese can be rigid perfectionists when it comes to Ivy style, painstakingly recreating vintage styles, and then turn around and use the term “Ivy” quite loosely, as in the song “Ivy Tokyo” we linked to yesterday in the Ephemera column.
-You’d like to think the guy is singing about hooked vents and lapped seams, but the song is really about chasing girls.
+Evidently the Japanese can be rigid perfectionists when it comes to Ivy style, painstakingly recreating vintage styles, and then turn around and use the term “Ivy” quite loosely, as in the song “Ivy Tokyo“.
+You’d think the guy is singing about hooked vents and lapped seams, but the song is really about chasing girls.

 “Men’s fashion wouldn’t exactly make a cool subject for a song,” said my friend. — CC